Zacinc05/SecurityNotes/OSINT/OSINT.md

 - Distinct part of domain namespace which is delegated to a legal entity: admin, org, or individual
 - Zone File: like a spreadsheet containing every single record for that domain

-DIG and NSlookup

-- Identify relationship between host names and IP addresses
-- DIG more common now, NSlookup still used.

 Zone Transfers

 - DNS Zone Transfers are mechanisms used to synchronize DNS records betw/ a primary DNS Server and 1+ secondary server